Need to get your motor running, but need a jumpstart? Don't worry, this video will get it all fired up.

 Need to build a DC Motor for your HSC Physics Practical?
 Worried that your motor will be all powered up with nowhere to spin?
 Well, don’t worry!
 In this post, Physics guru Tom Dixon will show you how to build a DC motor.
 To help you get your motor running, we’ve written up a step-by-step guide so you can make sure your experiment is all torque and not just all talk!

 In this video, I explain how to build your DC Motor.
 For this practical assessment, you’ll first need to get the following items:

 Download the Matrix Practical Skills Workbook and sharpen your Physics skills.
 Learn how to:

 Get exam-ready for your Physics practical assessments with this free prac skills workbook.

 Once you’ve got this together, your ready to build your motor.

 Let me show you how:

-Get ahead of your peers with Year 12 Physics Term Courses.
+Get ahead of your peers with our Year 12 Physics Matrix Course.
 With advanced completion of contents before it’s taught at school, you’ll be better prepared for your school assessments.
 Learn more about Year 12 Physics.